nsarno/nsarno.github.io/_posts/2015-01-20-find-source-code-location.md

 ### Method#source_location

-As you know, in Ruby everything is an object.
-Even methods!
+As you know, in Ruby everything is an object (almost).
+Even methods?!
+Kinda...

 Let's have a look at the example class `Cat`: